pingcap/docs/tidb-lightning/tidb-lightning-configuration.md

 # Private key of this service.
 Default to copy of `security.key-path`
 # key-path = "/path/to/lightning.key"

-# When data importing is complete, tidb-lightning can automatically perform
+# In the physical import mode, when data importing is complete, tidb-lightning can
-# the Checksum, Compact and Analyze operations.
-It is recommended to leave
+# automatically perform the Checksum and Analyze operations.
+It is recommended
-# these as true in the production environment.
+# to leave these as true in the production environment.
-# The execution order: Checksum -> Analyze
+# The execution order: Checksum -> Analyze.
+# In the logical import mode, Checksum and Analyze is not needed, and they are always
+# skipped in the actual operation.
 [post-restore]
 # Specifies whether to perform `ADMIN CHECKSUM TABLE <table>` for each table to verify data integrity after importing.
 # The following options are available: